 CKD Prevention Strategy in MI 21-26

 The NKFM partnered with the National Kidney Foundation to implement the Are You the 33%?
 Campaign throughout Michigan.
-The strategic digital campaign is focused on reaching, educating, and empowering Hispanic/Latino and Black/African American people and individuals living in rural areas in Michigan to take control of their kidney health and raise awareness of COVID-19 risk.
+The strategic digital campaign is focused on reaching, educating, and empowering individuals most at risk to take control of their kidney health.

 Health Care Initiatives